xlnwel/model-free-algorithms/algo/off_policy/readme.md

 Adding noisy layers at the last two dense layers significantly helps to do exploration.

+### Rainbow-IQN

+Double DQN, Deuling DQN, IQN are implemented and tested on CartPole-v0 and LunarLander-v2 from OpenAI's GYM.
+Algorithms could be specified in [args.yaml](https://github.com/xlnwel/model-free-algorithms/blob/master/algo/off_policy/rainbow_iqn/args.yaml)(by changing the value of `algo` in `Qnets`.

+Distributional DQN(aka., c51) is not included since it is extremely hard to fine-tune, and IQN could be a perfect replacement of it.

+For these algorithms in atari, please refer to my [another project](https://github.com/xlnwel/atari_rl)

 ### TD3

 Applying bias correction for prioritized sampling to actor loss improves the performance.